Skip to content

 systemctl enable supervisord

-Execute the rConfig installation wizard to complete setup.
+Run the rConfig installation wizard to complete setup:

 Terminal window